 Considerations for Parents with Unvaccinated Children

-Below are considerations for parents with unvaccinated children.
-Our blog post outlines more information about why we felt comfortable lifting orders and answers to common questions.
+Visit the CDC's website for considerations for parents with unvaccinated children.
+We have outlined some considerations below.
+Our blog post includes more information about why we felt comfortable lifting orders and answers to common questions.

 - Get vaccinated yourself.
 The most important thing you can do to protect your kids is ensure you and any eligible people in the house are vaccinated.
 Encourage the people in your kids’ lives, such as coaches, teachers, and family friends, to also get vaccinated.
 This helps form a circle of protection around your kids who are not yet able to get vaccinated.
 Get your kids vaccinated as soon as their age group is eligible.